God says “Behold, I am doing a new thing; now it springs forth,

 do you not perceive it?
 I will make a way in the wilderness

 Dear Friends in Christ,

-May God bless you and our life together.
+May God bless you, your families, and our church community.

 Yours in Christ’s Service,